We’re re-opening our revamped Shirley hub and supporting Mental Health Awareness Week

 We’re supporting the week by re-opening our Shirley hub ahead of schedule to ensure people who need us now we’re in the post-pandemic phrase can now get in contact and book face-to-face sessions.
 During the various restrictions, we took time out to revamp the space and are also looking forward to being able to invite people to see how it looks now.

-People can also find out all about the services we offer and we’re accepting bookings for face-to-face appointments for anyone that might need help dealing with their mental health and issues such as stress, anxiety, depression, addiction and eating disorders.
+People can also find out all about the services we offer and we’re accepting bookings for face-to-face appointments for anyone that might need help dealing with their mental health and issues such as stress, anxiety, depression, and eating disorders.
 Appointments can be made in person now to take place in our hub in Shirley from May 30 from 9am onwards.

 For the moment, this is a soft re-opening and we will be hosting a full ribbon cutting ceremony at our premises on June 30.